graphql-java-generator/graphql-maven-plugin-project/README.md

 If you use eclipse, please use the __code formatter__ given with the project (file _graphql-java-generator (eclipse code formatter).xml_ at the root of the project).
 This allows to have the sample code formatting: the code is then homogeneous, and the comparison between versions is simpler.
 To do this, go to the eclipse preferences, select Java/Code Style/Formatter, and import this file.
 Then, in the Java/Editor/Save Actions, check the "Perform the selected action on save", "Format source code", "Format all lines", "Organize imports" and "Additional actions" which its default content

-# Full project documentation

-For all the available information, please go to the [project website](https://graphql-maven-plugin-project.graphql-java-generator.com/)

 # License